Tokyo – Mt. Fuji – Hakone – Kanazawa – Takayama – Shirakawa-go – Kyoto – Nara – Osaka – Busan – Gyeongju – Seoul

 Day 11/Sun: Kyoto – Nara – Osaka (B/L/D)

-Nara is the capital city of Nara Prefecture and former capital of Japan (710-794).
+After breakfast we drive to Nara where we visit Nara Park (where 1,200 wild sika deer roam free) and Todai-ji Temple (Great Eastern Temple).
+Nara is the capital city of Nara Prefecture and a former capital of Japan (710-794).
 With a population of roughly 370,000 and an area of 280 square kilometers, the city occupies the northern part of Nara Prefecture.
 Eight temples, shrines and ruins together with Kasugayama Primeval Forest collectively form “the Historic Monuments of Ancient Nara” – a UNESCO World Heritage Site.

+After lunch we continue on to Osaka.
 Situated at the mouth of the Yodo River on Osaka Bay, Osaka is Japan’s third largest city by population after Tokyo and Yokohama, and serves as a major economic hub.
 Osaka was once known as the “nation’s kitchen” because of its role as Japan’s rice trading centre during the Edo period.
+Our schedule in Osaka includes Osaka Castle and a short river cruise through the busy Dotonbori District.

 Day 12/Mon: Osaka (B)